Opportunities for Involvement

 The Alumni Ambassador program allows admitted students to contact graduates with questions about their law school experiences and the legal profession.
-Email Whitney Earles, director of outreach and communication in Admissions, to sign up.
+Email the Admissions office, to sign up.

 1L Mentorship Program

 The Seattle University School of Law's Mentorship Program is dedicated to connecting 3L's and 4L's with a law alumni mentor.
 The program is in its second year and has been met with great enthusiasm.
 The goal of the program is to provide law students with the leadership and professional tools they will need to succeed in law school and thrive afterward as they prepare for the bar exam and their legal careers.

 This structured program combines specific strategies and key resources to promote a successful mentoring relationship.
 We expect that this mentorship program will be as beneficial to mentors as it will be to mentees.
 Your commitment to advancing the cause of professionalism is a credit to you, and your mentoring relationship will be a source of knowledge and inspiration for years to come.

 If you accept this invitation, you will be paired with a 3L or 4L.
 The program begins in September with an orientation and reception and ends in April.
 Your participation in monthly meetings over the course of eight months (eight meetings total) beginning in September is vital to the program's success.
 In addition, the program will provide both mentor and mentee with a structured mentorship guide that will include topics and resources for review prior to each monthly meeting.
 Although the program requires an 8-month commitment, the time you are able to devote during the monthly meetings can be determined by you and your mentee.
 We do not expect this time commitment to average more than two or three hours per month unless you and your mentee agree to meet more often.